Tapad/tapad-android-sdk/event-tracking/README.md

 ```java
   com.tapad.tracking.Tracking.get().onEvent("some-event");
 ```

-These events will then be available for bid optimization in the DSP self service UI allowing you to set a target price for each event.

 ## How to include the Tapad code in your project
 The source code of our SDK is freely available here on Github, so you are free to include the code however you prefer: